Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

 Unifying

-When organizations take a disciplined approach to CRM selection and implementation by getting input from various stakeholders and representative end users, a path toward a united front is created.
+When organizations take a disciplined approach to CRM selection and implementation, gathering input from various stakeholders and representative end-users, they create a path toward a unified front.

-When a company is dedicated to sales and marketing synergy, this approach fosters a unifying technology.
+When a company is dedicated to sales and marketing alignment, this approach fosters a unifying technology.

 Divisive